All Episodes

 Now wait.

-He says this is unacceptable.
+He says, this is unacceptable.

 For me, America is that shining city on a hill that Ronaldus Magnus envisioned.

-It has problems, it has challenges.
+It has challenges.

-These can be met and overcome just as our nation overcame September 11th.
+These can be met and overcome, just as our nation overcame September 11th.

 Moving forward.